 Early Origins of the Barrentynd family

+The surname Barrentynd was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
+Barrington or De Barenton was located near Caudebec, Normandy.
 They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Barrentynd family

 This web page shows only a small excerpt of our Barrentynd research.
 Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Barrentynd History in all our PDF Extended History products and printed products wherever possible.

 Barrentynd Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Barrington, Barentin, Berrington, Berington, Berinton, Barenten, Barenton, Barentine, Barentyn, Barrinton, Barrenkton, Barringston and many more.

 Early Notables of the Barrentynd family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Barrentynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barrentynd family to Ireland

 Some of the Barrentynd family moved to Ireland, but this topic is not covered in this excerpt.

 Another 56 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barrentynd family to the New World and Oceana
+Migration of the Barrentynd family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Barrentynd or a variant listed above were: Abigail Barrington who settled in Barbados in 1664; Isaac Barrington settled in Barbados in 1654; Robert Barrington settled in Virginia in 1677; Benjamin Barrington settled in North Carolina in 1701.